Camino del Norte Day 13

 Exciting stuff!

-Once through the industrial area, we came to our only hill for the day, which was only about a 250-metre gradual climb.
+After traversing the industrial area, we encountered our only hill for the day.
+It was just a gradual climb of about 250 metres.
 Not at all like yesterday’s effort.

 Looking back to Gijon on our way up the hill